Menu

 • Select a lab accredited to legally confirm results.
 This ensures proof of use for any disciplinary action.

 In summary, larger drug test panels cast a wider net but may not be necessary depending on your workforce and goals.
-Carefully evaluate what you want to accomplish, and choose the panel that’s right for your drug testing program.
+Carefully evaluate what you want to accomplish, and choose the panel that’s right for your drug testing programme.

 Zoom Testing is a leading UK drug testing company and a supplier of Drug Test Kits.